 Buckeye Hockey Pro Camp

-Steve Rohlik enters the 2013-14 season as a head coach for the first time in his collegiate coaching career.
-Rohlik was named the ninth head coach in Ohio State men's hockey history in April 2013 after serving as the associate head coach for the Ohio State program the last three seasons.
-He has 16 years experience as a Division I coach and during his career, has recruited and/or coached two Hobey Baker Award winners, 13 All-Americans, including Buckeye goaltender Brady Hjelle in 2012-13, and 18 players who have reached the NHL.
+Steve Rohlik, who was named the ninth head coach in Ohio State men's hockey history in April 2013, is in his second year at the helm of the program.
+He spent three years as the team's associate head coach and has more than 16 years experience as a Division I coach.
+During his career, he has recruited and/or coached two Hobey Baker Award winners, 14 All-Americans, including Buckeye goaltender Brady Hjelle in 2012-13 and forward Ryan Dzingel in 2013-14, and nearly 20 players who have reached the NHL.

 Rohlik joined the Ohio State staff in 2010 after 10 seasons on the coaching staff at Minnesota Duluth (2001-10) where the squad advanced to two NCAA tournaments, including a Frozen Four appearance in 2004, and won the 2009 WCHA playoff title.
 He was part of the staff that put together the roster of the 2010 NCAA Championship squad.